AdvaitP-1/spectrum_os_management_tool/README.md

-# Spectrum OS Management Tool
+# Charter Access OS Management Tool

 A comprehensive user and group management system built with .NET Core backend and Angular frontend.